-Barrier islands are found at the southernmost part of BTES.
-Barrier islands serve as the first line of defense against storm surge and waves coming toward the Louisiana coast, reducing erosion and flooding to marshes (Wamsley et al., 2009).
-The barrier islands also serve as a first stop for a migratory birds to rest and eat (CPRA, 2017) and as nesting grounds for species such as brown pelicans (Barataria-Terrebonne National Estuary Program, 2018).
-Invertebrates and fish species such as anchovies, menhaden, mullet, shrimp, and crabs shelter behind the islands and serve as a food source to birds and mammals on the islands (Pattillo et al., 1997; Stanley & Sellers, 1986).
+Barrier islands are found at the southernmost part of the BTES.
+Reducing erosion and flooding to marshes, barrier islands serve as the first line of defense against storm surge and wave action (Wamsley et al., 2009).
+The barrier islands also serve as critical stop-over habitat for Neotropical migratory birds (CPRA, 2017).
+These habitats provide refuge and resources during adverse weather and serve as nesting grounds for species such as brown pelicans (Barataria-Terrebonne National Estuary Program, 2018).
+Invertebrates such as shrimp and crabs and fish species such as anchovies, menhaden, and mullet (Mugil cephalus) shelter behind the islands and serve as a food source to birds and mammals on the islands (Pattillo et al., 1997; Stanley & Sellers, 1986).